Does Public Accountability Actually Work? The Surprising Truth

 Double the success rate.
 Not from announcing a goal once, but from reporting on it repeatedly to a specific person.

 Ninety-five percent.
-That's not a marginal improvement.
-That's a different universe of outcomes.
+That is not a marginal improvement.
+That is a different universe of outcomes.

-Public Accountability vs. Structured Accountability: The Critical Difference
+Public Accountability vs. Structured Accountability: What Is the Critical Difference?

-These two bodies of research seem contradictory at first glance.
+These two bodies of research seem contradictory at first glance, and they sit alongside the wider accountability studies we have rounded up.
 One says sharing goals hurts.
 The other says it helps massively.
-But they're measuring completely different behaviors.
+But they are measuring completely different behaviors.

 | Public Announcement | Structured Accountability | |